-Definition of Biomimicry The word “biomimicry” means the imitation of life and it comes from a combination of the Greek words “bios” which means life and “mimikos” meaning imitation.
+Definition of Biomimicry The word biomimicry means the imitation of life and it comes from a combination of the Greek words “bios,” which means life, and “mimikos,” meaning imitation.
 In 1962, the term biomimicry was first used as a generic term that referred to cybernetics as well as bionics.
-Bionics is defined as ‘‘an attempt to understand sufficiently well the tricks that nature actually uses to solve her problems’’ and it is closer to the meaning of “biomimicry’’ as it has been used by scientists since the 1980s.
-In fact, the term bionics was used earlier to cover the same area of today's term biomimicry (Benyus, 2002).
+Bionics is defined as ‘‘an attempt to understand sufficiently well the tricks that nature actually uses to solve her problems.’’
+Bionics is closer to the meaning of “biomimicry’’ as it has been used by scientists since the 1980s.
+In fact, the term bionics was used earlier to refer to technology that imitated nature until the coining of the term biomimicry.37

-The core idea is that over the course of thousands of years of evolution, nature has already perfected solutions to many of the problems we are grappling with.
-Biomimicry holds tremendous potential at this critical point in human history to inspire eco-friendly designs in technology.
-Biomimetic is a multidisciplinary field that involves design and manufacturing of various commercial materials and apparatuses based on the biological function and structure of different objects and organisms found in nature.
-Biomimicry refers to studying nature’s most successful developments and then imitating these designs and processes to solve human problems (Benyus, 2002).
+The core idea is that over the course of thousands of years of evolution, nature has already perfected solutions to many of the problems that humankind is grappling.
+Biomimicry holds tremendous potential to inspire eco-friendly designs in technology at this critical point in human history.
+Biomimetics is a multidisciplinary field that involves design and manufacturing of various commercial materials and apparatuses based on the biological function and structure of different objects and organisms found in nature.
+Biomimicry refers to studying nature’s most successful developments and then imitating these designs and processes to solve human problems.37

-7.2.
-Nanobiomimicry - From Nature to Nanotech
+5.8.2 Nanobiomimicry - From Nature to Nanotech

-Imitating the characteristics of living things opens up a whole world of innovation and entrepreneurship, along with the values of nature conservation and sustainability.
-In biomimetic eyes, these values take on practical meaning, even though life.
+Imitating the characteristics of living things opens up a whole world of innovation and entrepreneurship.
+This also bolsters the values of nature conservation and sustainability.
+In biomimetic eyes, these values take on practical meaning, even through life.
 The assimilation of the biomimicry industry in education and teaching looks promising.

-Man has always observed nature, but around the seventies of the twentieth century this issue entered the field.
-Over the years, technologies such as electronic microscopy have been developed that enable the identification of biological structures at the Nano level as well; Computerized modeling capabilities have been developed that allow for the study of organisms and a better understanding of their work, as well as the transfer of knowledge to the field of application.
-For example, in the famous example of the source of the skeleton which was a model for the locomotive design of the high-speed Japanese train, where without modeling capabilities it was impossible to copy the shape of the source on all its parameters and to the locomotive model.
-Similarly, without the ability to descend to the Nano-level microscopically they would not understand the leaf structure of the lotus modeled for producing water-repellent surfaces and dirt, nor would they know the structure of shark skin that inspired the development of suits for swimmers.
+Man has always observed nature, but only around the 1970s did this issue enter the field.
+Over the years, technologies such as electronic microscopy have been developed that enable the identification of biological structures at the nanoscale.
+Computerized modelling capabilities have been developed that allow for the study of organisms and a better understanding of their work, as well as the transfer of knowledge to application.
+In a famous example, the source of the skeleton which was a model for the locomotive design of the high-speed Japanese train, where without modeling capabilities it was impossible to copy the shape of the source on all its parameters and to the locomotive model.
+Similarly, without the ability to examine at the nanoscale level, microscopically, they would not understand the leaf structure of the lotus flower.
+The lotus flower is a model for producing water-repellent surfaces and dirt.
+Nor would they know the structure of shark skin that inspired the development of suits for swimmers.